NCI-GDC/vep-tool/README.md

 VEP Tool
 ---

-Contains VEP plugins and utility scripts for running the VEP pipeline.
+Contains VEP plugins, utility scripts, and a dockerfile for running the VEP pipeline.

 ## VEP Plugins